-These practical Physiotherapist techniques help you control sudden bladder urgency and avoid bladder leakage.
+These pelvic floor physiotherapy techniques help you control sudden bladder urgency to reduce or avoid bladder leakage.

 Pelvic floor exercises are one of the key management strategies for overactive bladder.

-How can pelvic floor exercises help with bladder urgency?
+How pelvic floor exercises help with bladder urgency

 Strong pelvic floor muscles can help you store more in your bladder before you feel the urge to empty.

 Performing a strong pelvic floor contraction when you first feel the urge to empty can help you decrease your urge to give you sufficient time to get to the bathroom to prevent bladder leakage.